chaoss/augur/docs/source/quick-start.rst

 - Accept the warning for network Interfaces.
 - Give it all the permissions it wants.
 - Open the VirtualBox by clicking on the windows desktop icon.
-- Click on machine and then on new.
+- Click on "machine" and then on "new".
 - Name the machine as you wish.
 In type select "Linux" and in version select "Ubuntu (64-bits)"
 - Allot it the memory size you want , then click on NEXT.
 - Choose "Create a virtual hard disk now" and click on CREATE.
-- In hard disk file type choose VDI(VirtualBox Disk Image) and click on next.
+- In hard disk file type choose VDI(VirtualBox Disk Image) and click on NEXT.
 - In storage on physical hard disk choose "Dynamically allocated" and click on NEXT.
 - Continue with the default options by clicking on next.
 Your machine will be created.
 - Start the machine.